 What is Stigma & why does it exist?

-A stigma is the belief that something causes you to be a bad person.
+Stigma is the belief that something causes you to be a bad person.
 It is defined as “a mark of disgrace associated with a particular circumstance, quality, or person.”
-Furthermore, I believe one of the main reasons stigma exists in mental health is because mental illnesses are misunderstood.
+I believe one of the main reasons stigma exists in mental health is because mental illnesses are misunderstood.
 People do not understand mental illness or what it is like to suffer from one.
 Often times people seem to either fear or mock things they do not understand.
 Likewise, they also tend to shun those who do not fit in.
 People have this idea of what normal looks and act like.
 And unfortunately, anyone who does not meet this criterion can be labeled.
 As a result, they are perpetuating the stigma already attached to mental illness.

 Some illnesses are easily hidden.
 Therefore, no one will know unless told.
 However, more serious illnesses are not so easy to hide.
 There are obvious signs that a person suffers from a mental illness.
 Hallucinations, delusions, and catatonic movement can be a dead giveaway that someone is schizophrenic.
 This can make them a target for avoidance, ridicule, and harassment.
 Because of this, many people do not disclose their mental health condition or seek help out of embarrassment or shame.

 Mental illness has always been highly stigmatized and ridiculed.
 Just the other day I was watching the news during a severe weather broadcast.
 The weatherman was cracking a joke about hearing 40 different voices because of all the storm trackers talking at once.
 I found his joke to be a little offensive and highly inappropriate.
 I suffer from a mental illness that actually does cause me to hallucinate and hear voices.
 My friends have made jokes about those who suffer from mental illness.
 Before my diagnosis, even I participated in making fun of the mentally ill.
 Unfortunately, this type of behavior happens every day.
 And people often see it as innocent and harmless.